Rodge/watcher4dos2unix/README.md

 More options and convenience will be added later 4sure, e.g. auto-choosing the latest file in a specified folder (handy for WebNodes logs).

-Download .exe or zipped source from the latest release [here](https://github.com/Rodge/watcher4dos2unix/releases/latest)
+Download the latest `watcher4dos2unix.exe` or zipped source [here](https://github.com/Rodge/watcher4dos2unix/releases/latest).